silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 been defined, the system will return an error.

 [note]
-For more detail around how variables are inserted and formatted into a template see [Formatting, Modifying and Casting Variables](casting) [/note]
+For more details around how variables are inserted and formatted into a template see [Formatting, Modifying and Casting Variables](casting) [/note]